Error response form

 Overview

 Children and young people have told us about the importance of being able to experience sincere human contact and enduring relationships.
-Our approach therefore looks carefully at how well services and systems are organised so that they can experience continuity in their care and develop and sustain lasting relationships.
+Our approach therefore looks carefully at how well services and systems are organised so that children and young people can experience continuity in their care and develop and sustain lasting relationships.
 Our inspections also consider whether legal measures are being used appropriately to achieve security and stability for children.

-Staff who are well trained and who feel valued and empowered, are more likely to be able to provide high quality services for children and young people.
+Staff who are well trained and who feel valued and empowered are more likely to be able to provide high quality services for children and young people.
 We therefore explore how well staff are supported to carry out their task.

 We know that partners recognise that assessment and planning are critical to ensure the safety of, and improving outcomes for, children and young people.
-However, we also know that performance in assessment and planning is not as consistently strong across the country as it needs to be and we will look to see if robust quality assurance and high quality reflective supervision are in place.
+However, we also know that performance in assessment and planning is not as consistently strong across the country as it needs to be.
+We will look to see if robust quality assurance and high quality reflective supervision are in place to support these important processes.

 Strong collaborative leadership is essential and challenging in the context of providing high quality public services in an integrated landscape.
 We consider the effectiveness of leadership and how well leaders can demonstrate what difference they are making to the lives of children and young people.